SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 # Data Overview  <a name="data-overview"></a>

-We will be predicting the *loyalty_score* metric.
-This metric exists (for half of the customer base) in the *loyalty_scores* table of the client database.
+This *loyalty_score* metric exists (for half of the customer base) in the *loyalty_scores* table of the client database.

-The key variables hypothesised to predict the missing loyalty scores will come from the client database, namely the *transactions* table, the *customer_details* table, and the *product_areas* table.
+The key independent variables will come from other client database tables, namely the *transactions* table, the *customer_details* table, and the *product_areas* table.

 Using pandas in Python, we merged these tables together for all customers, creating a single dataset that we can use for modelling.